Vermutung/Vermutung/README.md

         if ("intelligent".equals(reader)) {
             System.out.println(Vermutung);
         } else {
-            System.out.println("This Print will never come because you are intelligent");
+            System.out.println("This Print will never come because you are intelligent :)");
         }
     }
 }